Hrishi109/Hrishi109.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate in the AeroAstro Department at MIT.
-My research interest lies in multi-agent robotics especially in partially observable settings with limited communication bandwidth.
+I am currently a MS candidate in the Mechatrnics-Robotics Department at Worcester Polytechnic Institute(WPI) and working as Research Assistant under Professor Adam Powell (MIT).
+My research interest lies in Reinforcement Learning, Motion Planning and Computer vision.
 I am also interested in the interpretability of learning-based methods for autonomous navigation.
-I have combined tools like multi-agent reinforcement learning (MARL), graph neural networks, foundational models, and language models for my research.
+I have combined tools like multi-agent reinforcement learning (MARL), graph neural networks, foundational models, and language models for my projects and research.

 My PhD thesis is on learning-based methods for multi-agent robotics focussing on: